 You can even get a 28 day trial, instead of their usual 14 day trial by using this link.
 You get bonus Unicorn perks as well to help you get up and running quickly.

-You can take the 28 day hero challenge, get shown how to use the platform, so you can get your site and offers up and running.
+You can get a 14 day FREE trial and get shown how to use the platform, so you can get your site and offers up and running.
 PLUS we give you some additional support and help to get set up!

 Try it out for yourself and see how awesome Kajabi is.